matclab/automattermostatus/README.md

 # auto*mat-termo-st*atus
-Automate your mattermost custom status with the help of visible Wi-Fi SSID.
+Automate your mattermost custom status with the help of visible Wi-Fi SSID and set your status to *do not disturb* when in visio (i.e. when a choosen application is using your microphone)

 Development site is hosted on [gitlab](https://gitlab.com/matclab/automattermostatus).